mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 Aaah.
 So after the loop finishes, the iterator is now in its "done" state.
 It will now always return a `{ value: undefined, done: true }` object.

-Is there a way to reset such an iterator?
+Is there a way to "reset" such an iterator, in order to use that exact same one in a `for ... of` loop once again?

-In some cases perhaps, but there is no point.
+In some cases perhaps, but there is really no point.
 This is exactly why `[Symbol.iterator]` is a method and not just a property.
 We can simply call that method again to obtain *another* iterator:

 ```js
 const ourArray = [1, 2, 3];